We moms spend much of our lives in the car. We run errands. We take kids to school, to soccer, to piano, to swim lessons, and on. And on.

 So, what goes inside your portable first aid kit?
 Use whatever you have handy, such as an art supply box or a simple tackle box, to stash and store:

 Finally, complete your emergency kit by storing a "Send Help" sign nearby.
 You can buy these almost anywhere.
 Just pray that you or your designated driver never needs it.
 If your cell phone is charged, you probably won't.

-Here's what you need to keep the car, and the little passengers inside, moderately clean.
-Store these items in a small clear bin in the back of your car, but make sure it's easily accessible:
+Here's what you'll need to keep the car, and the little passengers inside it, moderately clean.
+Store these items in a small, clear bin in the back of your car.
+But make sure it's easily accessible: